MyreMylar/pygame_gui/docs/source/theme_reference/theme_text_box.rst

 Colours
 -------

-:class:`UITextBox <.UITextBox>` makes use of these colour parameters in a 'colours' block:
+:class:`UITextBox <.UITextBox>` makes use of these colour parameters in a 'colours' block.
+All of these colours can also be a colour gradient:

- - "**dark_bg**" -  The background colour of the text box element.
+ - "**dark_bg**" -  The background colour/gradient of the text box element.
- - "**normal_border**" - The colour of the border around the text box element.
+ - "**normal_border**" - The colour/gradient of the border around the text box element.
- - "**link_text**" - The default colour of any links in the text.
+ - "**link_text**" - The default colour/gradient of any links in the text.
- - "**link_hover**" - The colour of link text when we hover over it with the mouse.
+ - "**link_hover**" - The colour/gradient of link text when we hover over it with the mouse.
- - "**link_selected**" - The colour of link text when they are clicked on with the mouse.
+ - "**link_selected**" - The colour/gradient of link text when they are clicked on with the mouse.

 Misc
 ----

 :class:`UITextBox <.UITextBox>` accepts the following miscellaneous parameters in a 'misc' block:

+ - "**shape**" - Can be one of 'rectangle' or 'rounded_rectangle'.
+Different shapes for this UI element.
+ - "**shape_corner_radius**" - Only used if our shape is 'rounded_rectangle'.
+It sets the radius used for the rounded corners.
  - "**border_width**" - The width of the border around the element in pixels.
 Defaults to "0".
  - "**shadow_width**" - The width of the shadow around the element in pixels.
 Defaults to "0".
  - "**padding**" - the horizontal and vertical 'padding' between the border and where we render the text.
 Defaults to "4,2".
  - "**link_normal_underline**" - Set to either "1" or "0".
 Whether link text is normally underlined.
 Defaults to "0" (False).
  - "**link_hover_underline**" - Set to either "1" or "0".
 Whether link text is underlined when they are hovered over with the mouse.
 Defaults to "1" (True).

 Sub-elements
 --------------